 2. Members, Associates, Students and Affiliates

-C. Students may become non-voting Division members by submitting an application to the Membership, Chair of the Division.
+B. Students may become non-voting Division members by submitting an application to the Membership Chair of the Division.
 Student members may affiliate with Sections.
-Names of interested student applicants shall be submitted to the Board of Directors and elected by a majority vote upon nomination by the Membership Committee.
+Students may apply for membership in the Division through an application process approved by the Executive Committee.

-D. Non-APA members who meet APA standards for Associate or Member status may apply for affiliation with the Division and with all Sections that accept non-APA members.
-Affiliates pay the same Division and Section dues as Division members, but cannot vote on Division issues or hold Division offices.
-Names of individuals, interested in affiliating with Division 18 or one of its sections shall be submitted to the Board of Directors and elected by a majority vote upon nomination by the Membership Committee.
+C. Non-APA members who meet APA standards for Associate or Member status may apply for affiliation with the Division through an application process approved by the Executive Committee and with all Sections that accept non-APA members.
+Affiliates pay the same Division and Section dues as Division members but cannot vote on Division issues or hold Division offices.

 Fellows shall be characterized by outstanding contribution or performance in the field of public service.

 A. Fellows must meet the minimum standards prescribed for Fellows of the American Psychological Association.
 Fellows of the American Psychological Association, and qualified Members with one year’s membership in the Division of Psychologists in Public Service, are eligible for nomination as Fellows of the Division of Psychologists in Public Service.

 B. The Fellowship Committee of the Division shall have the responsibility of reviewing the applications of Division candidates for Fellow status on behalf of the Division 18 Executive Committee.
 In accordance with APA requirements, the Committee shall forward to APA the names of persons recommended for Fellow status in the Division and in the APA.
 Such recommendations shall require a majority vote of the members of the Fellowship Committee of the Division.
 Upon notification to the Division of election by the APA, successful applicants will become Fellows of the APA in the Division of Psychologists in Public Service.